michael-betz/Fan-Tas-Tic-Firmware/README.md

  * Software can handle up to 320 In- / Outputs
  * All Outputs support 4 bit PWM with > 125 Hz (using [binary code modulation](http://www.batsocks.co.uk/readme/art_bcm_1.htm))
  * All inputs are debounced and read 333 times per second
+ * The timing for the WS2811 LEDs is strictly within spec by using the hardware SPI module.
  * Software easily extendable by running [FreeRTOS](http://www.freertos.org/)

 # Digital inputs / outputs